YangTaeyoung/hugo-ai-translator/translator/test_result/testing.en.md

 	/Users/code_kirin/dev/personal/awesomeProject6/main.go:12 +0x30
 ```

-From the code, it can be observed that while `log.Fatal()` outputs an error and terminates the program, `panic()` outputs an error, also terminates the program, and additionally prints a stack trace.
+From the above code, we see that `log.Fatal()` prints an error and terminates the program.
+In contrast, while `panic()` also prints an error and terminates the program, it outputs the stack trace as well.

-### Recovering using recover()
+### Recovering Using recover()
-When using `panic()`, the program terminates, but with `recover()`, you can recover without ending the program.
+When using `panic()`, the program terminates.
+However, by using `recover()`, we can recover without terminating the program.

-Ideally, there should be no panics, but developers are prone to mistakes.
-Therefore, in places like API servers, a middleware is created to `recover()` from `panic()`, preventing the server from unexpectedly crashing.
+Ideally, it would be best if there were no panic at all, but developers are human, and mistakes are bound to happen.
+For that reason, in API servers and similar environments, middlewares are often created to recover from `panic()`, preventing situations where the server unexpectedly crashes.

-To understand the difference clearly, let's first recover from `log.Fatal()`.
+To clearly see the difference, let’s first try to recover from `log.Fatal()`:
 ```go
 package main